 - Would Not Shoot a Civilian: He may have issues, but he draws the line here.
 The backstory asserts that he was transferred to Mars because, upon being ordered to fire on a group of civvies by his commanding officer, he responded by beating the man so hard he got put in a body cast.
 Or possibly killed him, depending on where you look.
 Classic series only.

 - These were the soldiers on Mars (and then Earth) who were "conscripted" into the armies of Hell as front line defenders.
 They are essentially zombies and increase progressively in toughness (Grunts go down in a few shots while Commandos are armed with a chaingun and will take some punishment).
 Classic series only.

-- Everything's Deader with Zombies: They're former Space Marines killed and animated (or possibly possessed) by demons, being used as
+- Everything's Deader with Zombies: They're former Space Marines killed and animated (or possibly possessed) by demons.

 - Gatling Good: Former Commando's Weapon of Choice.